 -

 Exploring Novel Therapies: Researchers are exploring novel therapies that may help manage lupus symptoms with fewer side effects, including weight gain.
 These therapies include targeted biologic agents that selectively block specific immune pathways involved in lupus pathogenesis.
-By targeting specific pathways, these therapies may be able to reduce inflammation and disease activity without the broad immunosuppressive effects of traditional medications like corticosteroids.
+By targeting specific pathways, these therapies may be able to reduce inflammation and disease activity without the broad immunosuppressive effects of traditional medications like corticosteroids And that's really what it comes down to..

 -